-Figure 6: The difference between the pressure before and after the prostheses is plotted against the pressure before the prostheses
+Figure 6: The difference between the pressure before and after the prostheses is plotted against the pressure before the prostheses the cardiac system and the prosthesis itself would have to deal with

 5.2.
 Subquestion 2 - Flow and proliferation

 Since a prosthesis is not completely the same as a human aorta, there is a chance that there will be a supraphysiological flow.
 If this is the case, wounds, made by implanting the prosthesis, heal faster when the aortic prosthesis has a grated surface.
 Moreover, adjacent endothelial cells grow into the prosthesis faster when the prosthesis has a grated substrate and a good integrity is obtained.